visrealm/pico9918/core/README.md

 `pico9918_build_config.h`.
 Size a line buffer with `PICO9918_SCANLINE_BUFFER_SIZE` and it will be right for the library you actually linked.

+Do not define `PICO9918_SINGLE_INSTANCE` yourself when you include a header from an installed library: `pico9918.h` takes it from that generated header, so leaving it alone is what guarantees your calls match the archive.
+Defining it to the wrong value is a `#error` rather than a wrong argument list.

 ## Installing

 ```